UAE President receives Egypt's Minister of Foreign Affairs - www.lokmattimes.com

 UAE President receives Egypt's Minister of Foreign Affairs

-Dubai [UAE], September 8 (ANI/WAM): Sheikh Mohamed bin Zayed Al Nahyan today received Dr Badr Abdel Ati, Minister of ...
+Abu Dhabi [UAE], September 9 (ANI/WAM): President Sheikh Mohamed bin Zayed Al Nahyan today received Badr Abdel Ati, Minister ...

-Dubai [UAE], September 8 (ANI/WAM): Sheikh Mohamed bin Zayed Al Nahyan today received Dr Badr Abdel Ati, Minister of Foreign Affairs and Migration of the Arab Republic of Egypt.
+Abu Dhabi [UAE], September 9 (ANI/WAM): President Sheikh Mohamed bin Zayed Al Nahyan today received Badr Abdel Ati, Minister of Foreign Affairs and Migration of the Arab Republic of Egypt.

-During the meeting, which took place at Qasr Al Shati in Abu Dhabi, His Excellency conveyed to His Highness the greetings of Egyptian President Abdel Fattah El-Sisi, along with his wishes for continued progress and prosperity for the UAE.
-In return, His Highness sent his regards to President El-Sisi, wishing Egypt further growth and development.
+During the meeting, which took place at Qasr Al Shati in Abu Dhabi, Badr conveyed to President the greetings of Egyptian President Abdel Fattah El-Sisi, along with his wishes for continued progress and prosperity for the UAE.
+In return, President sent his regards to President El-Sisi, wishing Egypt further growth and development.

 The two sides discussed the close relations between the UAE and Egypt, along with various aspects of cooperation and collaboration aimed at advancing their mutual interests.
 They highlighted their shared aspirations for development and prosperity within the framework of the strategic relationship between the two nations, encompassing economic, developmental, political, and other key areas.